Massachusetts health care activists demand: Restore COVID-19 protections now!

 Though bourgeois politicians and “expert” pundits insist the pandemic’s health emergency is “over,” data highlighted by speakers show that COVID-19 remains as dangerous as ever and more transmissible than in 2020, because of its continuing mutations.
 Rates of infection and death continue to rise globally.

 Medical experts pointed out that the supposedly “low” COVID-19 rates in Massachusetts, which were used to justify ending the PHE, are a fabrication relying on flawed “community transmission data” to undercount the true number of cases.
 According to a recent Institute for Health Metrics and Evaluation study, only 4% to 5% of infections determined by home testing in the U.S are reported.
-Nationwide, hundreds of COVID-19 patients are hospitalized every day, and close to 2,000 a week continue to die.
+Nationwide, hundreds of COVID-19 patients are hospitalized every day, and thousands continue to die weekly.

 Based on a Household Pulse Survey carried out by the National Center for Health Statistics, over 15% of Massachusetts adult residents have reported long COVID-19 symptoms, and about 3.4% of Massachusetts’ adults said their activity has been or was seriously impaired (the respective rate is 1.6% in the entire U.S.). (tinyurl.com/y4su29t7)